 As for the set of simulations where all sources (i.e. foreground and background sources) were Poisson-like (type (T2)) relative errors are reported in Table V. In this case, the service time was constant for each source, which differs from the theoretical model, thereby explaining the error in the estimation of K, the estimation of λ being satisfactory.
-Finally, Table VI shows the performance of scheme P_L_R over all 50 simulations (each simulation lasts exactly 500 seconds).
+Finally, Table VI shows the performance of scheme P{L} R over all 50 simulations (each simulation lasts exactly 500 seconds).
 We see from this table that the estimate for λ (resp.
 K) is always within 9% of the exact value in 98% (resp.
 84%) of the experiments.
-Only for large values of K ($K \ge 1000$) the scheme works poorly and may return no value for \hat{K} .
+Only for large values of K ($K \geq 1000$) the scheme works poorly and may return no value for \hat{K} .
+From this experimental study we conclude that the inference model M+M/M/1/K returns reasonably good results even when the Poisson assumption on the background traffic is violated.
+Future work aims to develop a better understanding of this phenomenon.